What Happens If You Go Over the ISA Limit?

 Retirement investors in particular should consider how gold fits within their broader wealth strategy.
 While ISAs are commonly used for growth, they may not be sufficient on their own to fund later life, especially given inflation and longevity trends.

 Gold serves as a valuable store of wealth, not just because of its price performance, but because of its role in protecting purchasing power.
-For those considering a pension-backed bullion position, pension gold may become an option in the coming months, with LBMA bars eligible for inclusion in some self-invested structures.
+For those considering a pension-backed bullion position, pension gold may become an option in the coming months, with gold bars refined by LBMA-accredited refiners eligible for inclusion in some self-invested structures.

 It is important to remember that gold is not an all-or-nothing play.
 It can sit alongside your ISA and SIPP, helping to reduce your reliance on equities and maintain control over liquidity.
 Unlike paper assets, physical gold can be held outside the banking system, providing resilience in times of financial stress or market turbulence.